jwplayer/sparksteps/README.md

 ```

 The above example creates an EMR cluster of 1 node with default instance
-type _m4.large_, uploads the pyspark script episodes.py to the specified
+type _m4.large_, uploads the pyspark script episodes.py and its dependencies to
-S3 bucket and copies the file from S3 to the cluster.
-Each operation is defined
+the specified S3 bucket and copies the file from S3 to the cluster.
-as an EMR “step” that you can monitor in EMR.
-The final step is to run the spark
+Each operation is defined as an EMR “step” that you can monitor in EMR.
+The
-application with submit args that includes a custom spark-avro package and
+final step is to run the spark application with submit args that includes a
-app args “--input”.
+custom spark-avro package and app args “--input”.

 ## Run Spark Job on Existing Cluster